Xilmi/Rotp-Fusion/README.md

 2023.04.02 (BR)
 - Right click on alert to center the map on the system.
+- Totally removed Profiles Manager (Was no more maintained -> Danger)

 2023.04.01 (BR)
 - Cleaned the GUI pop-up call: